mieweb/docs/content/functions/system-configuration/chart-tabs.md

 ![](../chart-tabs.assets/193fc6b0cba871d52faf3667dc6f844d.png)

 * <strong>Document Type(s)</strong>: Lists all of the Document Types that are mapped to and appear on the chart tab in context.
-* <strong>Sub Tab Of</strong>: Lists the parent tab of the chart tab in context.
+* <strong>S</strong><strong>ub Tab Of</strong>: Lists the parent tab of the chart tab in context.
 In other words, if the chart tab in context is found within another menu or tab, that menu/tab, or parent, will be displayed in this column.
 * <strong>Force Display</strong>: Shows `yes` or `no`.
 This indicates whether or not the chart tab in context is forced to display.
 If a tab is forced (i.e., `yes`), the tab will appear in all charts, regardless of whether or not documents reside in that tab.
 * <strong>Pocket Tab</strong>: This will be `yes` if the chart tab in context is to be displayed in the  {{% system-name %}} Pocket version (i.e., used on smart devices).
 * <strong>Tab Order</strong>: Shows the numerical order set to the chart tab in context.
 Chart tabs are ordered numerically, left to right, at the top of the chart.